morrownr/USB-WiFi/README.md

 What's new?
 I often get questions from Kali Linux users asking what dual band adapter, that uses in-kernel drivers, has the longest range?
 The answer is simple: Alfa AWUS036ACHM.
 The range of the ACHM (mt7610u chipset) exceeds the range of the ACH (rtl8812au chipset), which is known for its long range.
 I have [tested](https://github.com/morrownr/USB-WiFi/blob/main/Performance_Comparison.md) both adapters head to head in various environments.
 The results are close but the ACHM is the winner.

 What else is new?
-This repo now has Discussions available for everyone to ask questions and discuss topics of interest.
-See Discussions in the main menu.
+In Discussions: Report on the new rtl8832au chipset and driver.

 ## USB WiFi Adapter Information and Links for Linux